 Switch shit up, plain and simple.
 Take a different way to work.
 Stop by that small shop for a bagel that you’ve been eyeing but may be out of your way.
 Instead of listening to your Apple Music or Spotify on shuffle during commutes, put your phone on airplane mode.
 Doodle, read, or just observe and people watch.

 Make the most of your free time.
 This may be the most cliche of tips, but it never fails.
-Making the most of your time can mean binge watching that show you’ve been putting off, while popping open a bottle of red.
+Making the most of your time can mean binge watching that show you’ve been putting off while popping open a bottle of red.
 Go to that gallery that is closing in a week that you say you haven’t had time for.
-Catch up with friends who will be happy to hear how tired you are anyways because they love you.
+Catch up with friends who will be happy to hear how tired you are anyway because they love you.

 Seeing your family and genuine friends lightens the spirit.
-As simple as this is, family should make you feel like no matter your situation, they will always be there and odds are they too have felt burnt out at least once before.
-Friends and friends who feel like family can know you more than you know yourself sometimes and perhaps a good shaking from them can be snap you need to remembering you are just one person and it’s OK to feel the need to hit pause on the wheel.
+As simple as this is, your family should make you feel like no matter your situation, they will always be there and odds are they too have felt burnt out at least once before.
+Friends and friends who feel like family can know you more than you know yourself sometimes and perhaps a good shaking from them can be snap you need to remember you are just one person and it’s OK to feel the need to hit pause on the wheel.

-So, happy adulting and pass the wine.
+So, happy adulting and pass that wine.